Parents can make a plan to decrease suicide risk in their teens. Here’s how.

 Modeling good coping strategies will help.
 Tell your kids when you have had a tough day and what you plan to do to help yourself through it.
 Ask them to brainstorm ideas for you.
 Tell them if you go to therapy or use medication to manage your own mental health.
 “When parents are willing to be vulnerable, it shows kids and teens that humans have ups and downs,” Damour says.

-Find out how your kids uses social media
+Find out how your kid uses social media

 Our kids’ emotional lives are taking place “in the shadows.
 On Snapchat, or on a group chat in the middle of the night.
 Most kids don’t tell their parents how they feel,” Duffy says.